Policies & Procedures

-The cost of housing is billed to students by the Duke Kunshan Office of Finance and Administration, with no additional utility or Wi-Fi costs charged.
+The cost of your room is billed to students by the Duke Kunshan Office of Finance and Administration, with no additional utility or Wi-Fi costs charged.
 A campus deposit is also required, which will be refunded after graduation if there are no missing items, damages or dirtiness beyond normal wear and tear.
 This deposit is held and will roll over from year to year if the student continues to enroll as a student.
-Students who have not paid the full housing fee or campus deposit prior to check-in will only be given a temporary 7-day access.
+Students who have not paid the full room fee or campus deposit prior to check-in will only be given a temporary 7-day access.
 Full access will be granted once the related fees are paid.

 Room Assignment Agreement Dates

-For the exact dates, refer to the Agreement that you signed in RMS, which can be found on the landing page.
+For the exact dates, refer to the Agreement that you signed in Mercury, which can be found on the landing page.
 Residents are not permitted to move in before opening or stay later than closing.

-In an effort to create more housing options for incoming and existing residents, ensure payment and experience equity, and maximize use of available space, the University enact a consolidation process within the first two weeks of classes each semester.
+In an effort to create more room options for incoming and existing residents, ensure payment and experience equity, and maximize use of available space, the University enact a consolidation process within the first two weeks of classes each semester.
 Residents without roommates and/or completely full suites, for any reason, will be emailed and given the options below.
 Residence Life reserves the right to mandate a relocation for consolidation purposes.

-- Select a New Roommate: You may select a new roommate from among those in the consolidation process, and chose which of the your current rooms you will live in
+- Select a New Roommate: You may select a new roommate from among those in the consolidation process, and chose which of your current rooms you will live in

-- Have a Roommate Assigned/Wait: If you do not select a roommate from among those in the consolidation process, Residence Life will assign you a new roommate, based on housing application lifestyle selection compatibility.
+- Have a Roommate Assigned/Wait: If you do not select a roommate from among those in the consolidation process, Residence Life will assign you a new roommate, based on room assignment application lifestyle selection compatibility.
 The room you will live in will be randomly assigned.
 If the number of people and spaces don’t match, it is possible for a person to remain in their current situation, which is considered “waiting”.
 If a student is “waiting”, they will stay in their current space (without a rate adjustment), with the understanding that a new roommate may be assigned to them at any time.
 They are required to keep the empty space ready for immediate and welcoming move in.
 Advance notice will be attempted, but isn’t guaranteed in all circumstances

-- Buyout: As space allows, the option to have your housing rate adjusted and buyout the rest of the space in your room may be offered.
+- Buyout: As space allows, the option to have your room rate adjusted and buyout the rest of the space in your room may be offered.
 Given space limitations and emergency needs, the University cannot guarantee this option will be available during every consolidation process.
 If available only on a limited basis, it will be available on a first come first serve basis from the time the consolidation email is sent out.
 There will be no waiting list